 Poppies (1998) by Dan Senn ..................................... see video silent (3:37)

-In the neighborhood of Shy Anne Studio, near the first of three studios I constructed with my own hands between 1994 and 2016, here, a 1000 sf metal covered building I constructed in 1992 in north Tacoma, lived an elderly woman in a small house surrounded by a picket fence and apple trees.
-The fence hadn't been painted in 50 years or so, the apple trees grew as if wild, she rarely cut her lawn, and for all of this, though it probably affected property values, I was thankful and for one reason.
-A large portion of her lawn had been overtaken by glorious red poppies.
+In the neighborhood of Shy Anne Studio, near the first of three studios I constructed with my own hands between 1994 and 2016, here, a 1000 sf metal covered building built in 1994 in north Tacoma, there lived an elderly woman in a small house surrounded by a picket fence and apple trees.
+The fence hadn't been painted in many years, the apple trees grew as if wild, and the woman rarely cut her lawn.
+And for all of this, though it probably affected property values, I was very thankful as a large portion of her lawn had been overtaken by gloriously beautiful red poppies.

-One warm summer evening, when my family was out on an errand, I felt a surge of boldness, grabbed my HI8 camera and tripod and went to the corner lot to take some video.
-You know, it took some guts to do this as the old woman was not the sort to give permission) and then decided to shoot from legal ground, that is, from the sidewalk and technically on legal ground.
-Indeed what really had me on edge was her mid-50s boyfriend with the big Harley Davidson.
-No one was quite sure whether or not he'd been paroled.
+One warm summer evening, while my family was out on an errand, I felt a surge of boldness, grabbed my HI8 camera and tripod and went to this poppie patch to shoot video.
+I made an unsuccessful attempt to get approval for this from woman (she was not the sort to give permission) and then decided to shoot from legal ground, that is, from the sidewalk and just over the old fence.

-Poppies is a short perceptual study of a small field of flowers and comes close, I think, to the manner in which I see such things.
+Poppies is a short study of this small field of flowers and comes close to, pehaps, the way in which I see such things.
 The piece is in-camera edited and silent.